Priyanka-Chetan/maven-hello-world/readme.md

 -----|-------------
 groupId|This is an Id of project's group.
 This is generally unique amongst an organization or a project.
 For example, a banking group com.company.bank has all bank related projects. artifactId|This is an Id of the project.This is generally name of the project.
 For example, consumer-banking.
 Along with the groupId, the artifactId defines the artifact's location within the repository. version|This is the version of the project.Along with the groupId, It is used within an artifact's repository to separate versions from each other.
 For example:<br><li> com.company.bank:consumer-banking:1.0</li> <br><li> com.company.bank:consumer-banking:1.1.</li>

+Note: The POM contains information about the project and various configuration detail used by Maven to build the project(s).